Brzeziny, Brzeziny County: History

-The first settlement on the site of the present town of Brzeziny was during the 13th Century.
+Brzeziny dates back to the 13th century.
 The first documentary evidence of the town charter dates from 1332.
-The town played an important role in the development of trade between Russia and the Polish town of Toruń from the 15th to 17th centuries.
+The town played an important role in the development of trade between the Polish city of Toruń and Ruthenia from the 15th to 17th centuries.
 Of particular economic importance was craft and tailoring.
+Brzeziny was a county seat and private town within the Łęczyca Voivodeship in the Greater Poland Province of the Kingdom of Poland.

-Brzeziny was one of the oldest Jewish settlements in Poland, and was known as Krakówek ("Little Krakow").
+Brzeziny had one of the oldest Jewish communities in Poland, and was known as Krakówek ("Little Kraków").
 Polish noblewoman Anna Łasocka brought the first Jewish weavers to Brzeziny, and in 1547 was the first reference to a Jewish population.
+The town was noted for its Jewish tailors.
+In the 17th century, there was also a sizeable Scottish community in Brzeziny.

 In 1793, following the Second Partition of Poland, the town and region was annexed into the Kingdom of Prussia as South Prussia.
-In July 1807, following the Treaty of Tilsit, the town was transferred to the Duchy of Warsaw and after June 1815, became part of the Russian Congress Poland to 1916.
+In July 1807, following the Treaty of Tilsit, the town was transferred to the short-lived Polish Duchy of Warsaw and after June 1815, became part of the Russian-controlled Congress Poland to 1916.
 During World War I Austrian and German armies were very active in the region.
-The Prussian General Karl Litzmann won an important battle here against the Russian army and earned the nickname "the lion of Brzeziny".
+The German General Karl Litzmann won an important battle here against the Russian army and earned the nickname "the lion of Brzeziny".
 From November 1916, with Poland mostly occupied by Austrian and German armies, the autonomous Regency Kingdom of Poland (Królestwo Regencyjne) governed the area until the declaration of the Second Polish Republic in 1918.